 - Cons: Some courses quite short, little use for non-Adobe software

-The Photoshop CC Video Editing course taught by Ana Mouyis, for example, cover how to edit videos, composite, and basic motion graphics.
+The Photoshop CC Video Editing course taught by Ana Mouyis, for example, covers how to edit videos, composite, and basic motion graphics.
 After this short course, you should be comfortable with video editing workflow and have the skills you need to embark on your own projects.

 One of the coolest features of Pluralsight is ‘learning checks’, which are short quizzes to help you check you’re understanding the material correctly.
 It's a small thing, but it really can be helpful in keeping your learning on track.